imBentj/Newsletter/README.md

 # Newsletter

-Sign up to our newsletter using mailchimp api
+Sign up to our newsletter using mailchimp api.